autumnyard/AssetLocator/README.md

  - BaseAssetManager

 ### Asset Locators
+ - What it is: An AssetLocator references the corresponding assets in Addressables.
+ - What it does: Manages the loading/unloading of the AssetBundles for these assets.
+ - What should you do:
-First of all, inherit these with the types needed in the project.
+   - 1) Inherit these with the types needed in the project.

-They will reference the corresponding assets in Addressables.

-Reference them in the MonoBehaviours that need to instantiate or use these assets.
+   - 2) Reference them in the MonoBehaviours that need to instantiate or use these assets.

 ### Scene Locator
-The SceneLocator references a scene and indicates the AssetLocators it will need.
+ - What it is: The SceneLocator references a scene and indicates the AssetLocators it will need.

-This is where the actual loading/unloading will be called from.
+ - What it does: This will load/unload the scene, and call the AssetLocators that need to load/unload.
+ - What should you do:
+   - 3) Check Example1/SceneHandler.cs for an easy usage.

-Subscribe to the events to stop/start the gameplay, and show/hide the loading screen.
+   - 4) Subscribe to the events to stop/start the gameplay, and show/hide the loading screen.
-Check Example1/SceneHandler.cs for an easy usage.

 ### Asset Manager
-The AssetManager keeps the consistency of all the Locators in the game.
+ - What it is: The AssetManager keeps the consistency of all the Locators in the game.

-It will be called automatically by the AssetLocators.
+ - What it does: It will be called automatically by the AssetLocators.
+ - What should you do:

-You only need to extend this and add the references to your custom Asset Locators.
+   - 5) You only need to extend this and add the references to your custom Asset Locators.
+   - 6) Reference all the AssetLocators in the project.

 ### Example implementations
 There are two examples included in the repository.